 You can quickly do the math on how that plan could be shared generously within a household.

-What Movies and TV Shows Will Be Available On Disney+?
+What Movies and TV Shows Are Available On Disney+?

-If you have a little more than three hours of spare time on your hands, you could watch this video that Disney recently released that highlights “basically everything” that will be on Disney+ upon its release:
+If you have a little more than three hours of spare time on your hands, you could watch this video that Disney released that highlights “basically everything” that was made available on Disney+ upon its release:

 Needless to say, it’s a whole bunch of content.
-We won’t even attempt to list all of it (that’d ruin the fun, anyway), but we will hit some highlights of popular movies and shows you can expect to see on Disney+.
+We won’t even attempt to list all of it (that’d ruin the fun, anyway), but we will hit some highlights of popular movies and shows you watch on Disney+.

 - Alice in Wonderland